Here’s a list of everything that I own that sparks joy in my life, and that I would replace if stolen. Anything not on

 Spark: I follow the inbox 0 philosophy to triage my inbox from my phone.
 It takes about 3 minutes with Spark to get through 100 emails, beacuse it’s really good at clustering them together and performing group actions (ie: I’ve scanned through all my notifications emails and starred any that require an action, so now they can all be deleted).
 Doesn’t natively let you star emails, so I wrote a google apps script to turn labels into stars.

 Google Photos: the magic solution I’ve been waiting for to what to do with all the pictures I take on my phone.
 I’ve forcibly installed this on all my family’s phones, and it’s already saved hundreds of pictures.

 Spotify: I’ve recently rediscovered the joy of listening to music.
 This service lets you listen to any song and create infinite playlists without taking up storage on your phone (unless you want it to).
-I have playlists for male vocal sing-alongs and working, and I can automaticly generated new playlists with pop songs so I can stay hip with the new pop music.
+I have playlists for the currently most popular worldwide songs (I work out to it in the morning) and male vocal sing-alongs.

 Google Chrome: syncs with the desktop Google Chrome.
-An objectively better browser than Safari.
+Solid web browser, and the default on Android.

 Amazon: anytime I think of something I need or want I can just search for it right from my phone, which is usually on me, and it shows up on my doorstep a day or two later, thereby allowing me to avoid shopping trips.
 One of the strongest benefits of modernity.